View John Husband's Obituary on dailycourier.com and share memories

 John H. Husband, 73, of Connellsville, passed away peacefully Thursday, Nov.
 28, 2019, in Excela Health Westmoreland Hospital, Greensburg.

-John will be sadly missed but fondly remembered by his loving family: his wife of 52 years, Sue O'Casek Husband; his daughters, Mary Lou Welch and husband Thomas of Connellsville, Joan Conn and husband Chris of Connellsville, and Carol Kelley and husband Jeff of Bullskin Township; his grandchildren, Kelsey and Cayden Conn and Johnathan Kelley; his sisters, Janet Lowry and husband Lee of Idaho Fall, Idaho, and Martha Hart and husband Robert of Pittsburgh; his brothers-inlaw, David O'Casek and wife Jenny, and Brad O'Casek; and several nieces and nephews.
+John will be sadly missed but fondly remembered by his loving family, his wife 52 years, Sue O'Casek Husband; his daughters, Mary Lou Welch and husband Thomas of Connellsville, Joan Conn and husband Chris of Connellsville, and Carol Kelley and husband Jeff of Bullskin Township; his grandchildren, Kelsey and Cayden Conn and Johnathan Kelley; his sisters, Janet Lowry and husband Lee of Idaho Fall, ID., and Martha Hart and husband Robert of Pittsburgh; his brothers-in-law, David O'Casek and wife Jenny, and Brad O'Casek, and several nieces and nephews.